kcf-jackson/vscode-markdown-editor/README.md

 # Markdown Editor — A full-featured WYSIWYG editor for markdown

-This repo is a fork of [zaaack](https://github.com/zaaack/)'s VSCode extension [vscode-markdown-editor](https://github.com/zaaack/vscode-markdown-editor/).
-It made minimal edits to support multiple instances and using the editor as default for markdown files.
-The version of the vditor has been updated from v3.8.4 to v3.10.9 (thanks to edit by [yuanliuus](https://github.com/yuanliuus) made [here](https://github.com/zaaack/vscode-markdown-editor/pull/102)).
+This [editor](https://github.com/kcf-jackson/vscode-markdown-editor) is a fork of [zaaack](https://github.com/zaaack/)'s VSCode extension [vscode-markdown-editor](https://github.com/zaaack/vscode-markdown-editor/).
+It introduces minimal changes to support multiple editor instances and the option to set the editor as default for Markdown files.
+The version of [vditor](https://github.com/Vanessa219/vditor) has been updated from v3.8.4 to v3.10.9 (thanks to edits by [yuanliuus](https://github.com/yuanliuus) made [here](https://github.com/zaaack/vscode-markdown-editor/pull/102)).

 ![multiple-instances](screenshots/multiple-instances.png)
 *Multiple instances of markdown-editor*